 Freewheelers Emergency Voluntary Service is a registered charity that provides a free out-of-hours motorcycle courier service to hospitals in the South West of England.

-Our service is available to hospitals and other NHS institutions between 19:00 and 07:00 Mon-Fri and 24hrs weekend & Bank holidays
+Our service is available to hospitals and other NHS institutions between 19:00 and 07:00 Monday to Friday, and 24-hours on the weekend & bank holidays

 Emergency co-ordinator - 0300 800 1907

 Riding For Life: A registered charity (no. 1001067) founded in 1990, Freewheelers EVS has a coverage area that includes Somerset, Bristol, Bath, West Wiltshire, and South Gloucestershire.
 Freewheelers is one of a number of groups that cover different parts of the country.

 Our lifesaving service to the NHS is provided free of charge and is funded entirely by public donation and sponsorship.
 We transport blood, pathology & microbiology specimens, patient notes, X-rays, breast milk, and other medical supplies.
 In 2012, we made 3,648 deliveries, riding more than 120,000 miles.